melistunar/Dsa210_term_project/README.md

 # Dsa210_term_project
 ## Overview
-This projects aims to explore how daily digital habits affect well-being and productivity.
+This project aims to explore how daily digital habits affect well-being and productivity.
 Screen time , especially in the evening, may affect sleep quality and focus.
 Also app categories (such as social media or creativity) may influence emotional and cognitive states.
 By analyzing my own daily data,  this project aims to understand the relation and change digital habits accordingly to be more healthy.

 ## Motivation
 Screen exposure, especially in the late hours may lead to poor sleep quality due to blue-light exposure.
 Emotional aspects such as mood and stress depends on the daily screen usage.
 Furthermore, screen time spent on diffeent categories is also important.
 Understanding the relationship with actual data to improve daily routines and increase personal productivity.